babaniyi/LLMs-for-RecSys/README.md

 # **LLM-based Product Recommender System**

 This repository contains a project focused on building a product recommendation system using Large Language Models (LLMs).
-The system is fine-tuned on Amazon appliances reviews and product metadata to predict the **exact** next products a user may purchase based on their historical interactions.
+The system is fine-tuned on Amazon appliance reviews and product metadata to predict the **exact** next products a user may purchase based on their historical interactions.
 The recommendation model leverages GPT-2 as a foundation and incorporates custom padding and data processing strategies to handle sequential product recommendations.

 ---

 ## **Project Overview**
 This project explores the use of large language models (LLMs) for product recommendation systems, leveraging their natural language understanding capabilities to predict which items a user might purchase or review next.
 The primary focus is not solely on achieving high prediction accuracy but rather on learning if LLMs can be effectively applied in the recommendation domain.

+This code was run using [Lightning AI](lightning.ai) L4 GPU.

 ### **Key Features:**
 - **Sequential Recommendation System**: Predicts the next (maximum) 10 items a user might purchase in the future, based on their review history.